 The Trust has continued to communicate and engage with our membership and the wider public during the pandemic.
-We have had to innovate as some of our usual methods have not been possible due to COVID-19.
+We have had to innovate as some of our usual methods have not been possible due to COVID, when we have not been able to meet in person.

-At the start of the pandemic we explored and implemented alternative communication and engagement channels to continue to effectively engage and communicate with members and the public, which ensured we could continue to meet our objectives set out in the SCAS Communications Strategy.
+At the start of the pandemic, we explored and implemented alternative communication and engagement channels to continue to effectively engage and communicate with members and the public, which ensured we could continue to meet our objectives set out in the SCAS Communications Strategy.
+We have continued to use these channels throughout the pandemic.

-We use customer relationship management (CRM) system which hold our membership data and enable us to analyse and monitor our membership and send out communications.
+We use a customer relationship management (CRM) system which holds our membership data and enables us to analyse and monitor our membership and send out communications.
 We work to ensure that our membership is as representative as possible of the communities we serve and focus on engagement with under-represented groups.